blingblingwink/blingblingwink.github.io/_posts/2023-04-13-const-volatile.md

     return *recv_reg;
 }
 ```
-Without volatile qualifier, compiler might regard the while loop as unnecessary because no write operation is applied to *states_reg in this program, so program might only read once after compiler optimization.
-However, status_reg is a pointer that points to a register exists in hardware, whose content might change from time to time depending on outside events.
-So, from the perspective of programmer, we need to clearly specify that these optimization is prohibited and this is what volatile qualifier does.
+Without volatile qualifier, compiler might regard the while loop as unnecessary because no write operation is applied to *status_reg in this program, so compiler may think it is enough to read only once.
+However, status_reg is a pointer to a register exists in hardware, whose content might change from time to time depending on outside events.
+So, from the perspective of a programmer, we need to clearly specify that these optimization is prohibited and volatile qualifier does this duty.

-As you can see, for this snippet, the register pointer is defined with both const and volatile, it means the program itself is not allowed to change the value of what the pointer points to, and at the meanwhile, the content of the pointed might change from time to time.
+As you can see from the snippet, the register pointer is defined with both const and volatile, it means the program itself is not allowed to modify what the pointer points to, and at the meanwhile, the content pointed to might change from time to time.

 Actually, if you wish, you can define a pointer like this
 ```